seanstankowski/SnapPallete/README.md

 ### Flags and Options
 - `-d`, `--diameter`: Specifies a multiplier for the default circle diameter used in image analysis.
 This flag is optional.
 If omitted, the script uses a default multiplier of `1.0` (default size).
 - `-c`, `--circles`: Specifies the number of circles to be placed.
 This flag is optional.
 If omitted, the script uses a default number of circles which is 6.
 A number less than 6 can be specified.
 - `-m`, `--manual`: Manual mode allows the user to manually draw any number circles of varying sizes by mouse dragging.
 Flags -d and -c have no function in manual mode.
+- `-s`,`--scale`: a multiplier that scale teh image display.
+For example, -s 0.5 displays the image at half the size

 #### Examples
 - To run the script with the default circle size: